sbvb/ShowMeTheWay/README.md

 To enter the "room", one should ask and the other should agree.
 * Once inside a room, one can send his/her GPS information to the other, to help create an specific path.
-* Optionally, inside the room that can exist a chat between room members
+* Optionally, inside the room can exist a chat between room members